hidekihill/hidekihill.github.io/projects.md

 <hr size="1">

 ## Expository writing for the Canadian Mathematical Society (CMS)
-I have written two mathematical expository research articles for the CMS student publication <em>Notes from the Margin</em>.
+I have written two mathematical expository articles for the CMS student publication <em>Notes from the Margin</em> (NftM).
 * Vol. 19, December 2025.
 "Containing the infinite with the Kronecker-Weber theorem".
 View the <a href="https://studc.math.ca/wp-content/uploads/2025/12/NftM-W2025.pdf">Winter 2025 issue</a>.
 * Vol. 18, June 2025.
 "Exploring the transcendence of &pi;".
 View the <a href="https://studc.math.ca/wp-content/uploads/2025/06/NftM-S2025.pdf">Summer 2025 issue</a>.